 We are a small group of educators, researchers, designers and business consultants committed to helping people develop strong reasoning and problem-solving skills.
 Our workshops focus on how to use the graphic/verbal Picture Me Thinking Model (PMT) to structure inquiry, problem-solving and persuasive writing.
 We offer training and resources to middle and high schools, graduate-student researchers, and corporations.
-See Einstein's Brain - On the power of Integrating visual and verbal intelligences for reasoning and innovation.

 Structure helps people go from being overwhelmed to thinking clearly.